 Catkins appear on short vegetative growths that appear all round the long arching stems.

 Providing a show reminiscent of Acacias seen in California gardens and in Australia.

-After I returned from Chicago, the cuttings I had taken the previous year were in fall flower.
+After I returned from Chicago, the cuttings I had taken the previous year were in full flower.
 This is very different from S. nigra as my stock of that species has never flowered in the nursery as I coppice it every year.
 The Carolina Willow flowers first year!
+Late May.